You are here:

 The Weddell Sea to the east of the Antarctic Peninsula is one of the last largely untouched marine areas in the world.
 International negotiations are therefore underway to establish a protected area there.

-The study by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) relates small-scale fisheries to the ‘30x30 target’ of the Global Biodiversity Framework.
-Available in German only.
+An integrative approach to fisheries and marine conservation: This study by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) relates small-scale fisheries to the ‘30x30 target’ of the Global Biodiversity Framework.

-As soon as 60 states have ratified the United Nations Convention on the Protection of the High Seas, it will enter into force 120 days later.
+The clock is ticking: as soon as 60 states have ratified the United Nations Convention on the Protection of the High Seas, it will enter into force 120 days later.
+The High Seas Alliance is documenting this process.

-This film by the Federal Environment Agency (UBA) uses the Elbe as an example to explain how various pollutants and nutrients are carried from rivers into the oceans.
-Get useful tips on how you can contribute to marine protection on land (in German).
+This film by the Federal Environment Agency (UBA) shows why marine protection begins on land and uses the Elbe as an example to explain how various pollutants and nutrients are carried into the oceans by rivers.

 The ammunition cadastre AmuCad (“Ammunition Cadastre Sea”) provides comprehensive information on munitions contamination in the ocean and a digital map showing areas of greatest pollution.